hot-glue-for-rails/hot-glue/README.md

 The `*_able?` method should return true or false depending on whether or not the field can be edited.
 No distinction is made between the `new` and `edit` contexts.
 You may check if the record is new using `new_record?`.

-**The `*_able?` method is used by Hot Glue only on the new and edit actions.
-You must incorporate it into the policy's `update?` method as in the example, or else no guard will check prevent the user doesn't pass a value to input it anyway.**
+**The `*_able?` method is used by Hot Glue only on the new and edit actions and also affects the strong parameters, so you no longer need to incorporate it into your policy's `update?` method

 Add one `*_able?` method to the policy for each field you want to allow field-level access control.